Monday, December 23, 2024

 Friendly advice from Pritzker

-The story of Ukrayinska Pravda about the first visit to Kyiv of the US Special Representative for the Economic Recovery of Ukraine, Penny Pritzker, prompts the same idea.
+The same idea is prompted by the story of Ukrainskaya Pravda about the first visit to Kyiv of the US Special Representative for the Economic Recovery of Ukraine, Penny Pritzker.
 The visit took place on October 16, and for a month journalists collected impressions of Pritzker in the corridors of Ukrainian power.

 It seems that when Pritzker mentioned the possibility of reducing Western aid, for her interlocutors this news was on the verge of shock and stupor.
 It was as if she was opening their eyes to a terrible truth, and they were horrified by what they saw.